evanphx/kpeg/README.md

     sentence = (%foreign_grammer.alpha %foreign_grammer.space*)+ %foreign_grammer.period

-### Generating your parser
+### Generating and running your parser

-Before you can generate your parser you will need to define a root rule
+Before you can generate your parser you will need to define a root rule.
+This will be the first rule run against the string provided to the parser

+    root = sentence

+To generate the parser run the kpeg command with the kpeg file(s) as an argument.
+This will generate a ruby file with the same name as your grammar file.

+    kpeg example.kpeg

+Include your generated parser file into an application that you want to use the parser in and run it.
+Create a new instance of the parser and pass in the string you want to evaluate.
+When parse is called on the parser instance it will return a true if the sting is matched, or false if it doesn't.

+    require "example.kpeg.rb"

+    parser = Example::Parser.new(string_to_evaluate)
+    parser.parse

 ## Examples